vishalmishra-27/SocialApp/README.md

-NODE.JS APPLICATION
+NODE.JS APPLICATION :

 This is a Node.js application that provides various functionalities such as user authentication, posting, following users, and viewing a social feed.

-Setup Instructions
+Setup Instructions :
 Follow these steps to set up and run the application on your local machine:

-Prerequisites
+Prerequisites :
 Node.js and npm installed on your machine
 MongoDB Atlas account for database storage

-Installation
+Installation :
 Clone the repository to your local machine

-Navigate to the project directory: cd SocialApp
+Navigate to the project directory : cd SocialApp

-Install dependencies using npm: npm install
+Install dependencies using npm : npm install

-Run App:
+Run App :
 npm run server

-API Documentation
+API Documentation :
 You can find the documentation for the application's API endpoints in the API.md file.